Sports support

 General Affairs Department

 Joined the company in 2025.
-From 2021 to 2024, she represented Japan in the women's national teams for rugby 7’s.
-She was a member of Japan's national team at the Rugby World Cup Sevens 2022 in South Africa and 2nd place at the 19th Asian Games in 2023.
-Japan's national team squad for the 2024 Paris Olympics.
-She did not make it to the Paris Olympics, but her sights are set on the 2028 Los Angeles Olympics.
-From SWS to the world.
+Has been competing as a member of the Japan Women’s Sevens National Team since 2021.
+Represented Japan at the Rugby World Cup Sevens 2022 and helped the team finish as runner up at the 19th Asian Games in 2023.
+She was also a candidate for Japan’s squad for the Paris 2024 Olympics.
+Although she did not secure a place at the Paris Olympics, her sights are firmly set on the Los Angeles 2028 Olympics.
+From SWS to the world stage, she continues to pursue her dreams.

 The Mie Women's Rugby Team PEARLS face adversity with courage and do not back down from any challenge.